 With more than 30 prestigious golf courses in easy reach, as well as our own, Callawassie Island might well be the best starting point a golf lover has ever seen.
 The riches of this region are no secret, and during high summer, there’s a lot of company out there.
 It’s another reason that Callawassie’s courses are such an asset.
 Even in high season, the golfers we meet here are from around the world, and are relatives and guests of residents, so the love of the game is just the beginning of what we share in common.

 “It’s kind of like a homecoming,” said Callawassie Island’s Head Golf Professional, Wes Grantham.
-“In the fall, many of our members are coming back from their homes up north, or after a summer getaway.
+“In the fall, many of our owners are coming back from their homes up north, or after a summer getaway.
 We see the friendships being renewed each year on the greens.”